sanskrit/raw_etexts_english/blogs/manasataramgini/2004-08-18_implements-of-the-shrauta-ritual.md

 +++
-title = "Implements of the shrautaxa0ritual"
+title = "Implements of the shrauta ritual"

 +++
 ratha chakra: The spoked chariot.
 Typically made of audumbara wood.
 It